 4) Jack Dawson bass, trombone

-5) Jim Osterberg (aka Iggy) drums, tambourine, lead vocals (he sang once in a while, mainly on the cover of Bo Diddley's 'I'm A Man')
+5) Jim 'Iggy' Osterberg drums, tambourine, lead vocals (he sang once in a while, mainly on the cover of Bo Diddley's 'I'm A Man')

 December 1965